 7. Monopolizing someone’s time

-You hit it off with someone at an event and feel like speaking with them for hours.
-Be cognizant of the amount of time you spend doing so, however, because even if the other person appears 110% engaged in the conversation, after a while, it may be out of politeness.
+If at an in-person event and you hit it off with someone and feel like you could speak with them for hours, don’t.
+Be cognizant of the amount of time you spend doing so because even if the other person appears 110% engaged in the conversation, after a while, it may be out of politeness.
 They most likely want to meet others before the event is over (and you should too).

 When you meet a great new contact, after a brief chat, exchange contact information and make plans to continue the conversation at another time.